rejopeter/QR_Code/README.md

+This project automates the creation of Word documents with embedded QR codes from CSV data and converts them to PDFs efficiently.
 # QR Code Generator
 The `qr.py` script generates a single QR code image based on command-line arguments.
 It accepts:
 - `name`: The desired output file name (without extension) for the QR code PNG.